Rklplol/MCC-bot/README.md

 ## Disclaimer

-Though the programm has been tested for some time, I do not expect it to be 100% reliable at all times (especially at the early stages of development).
+Though the program has been tested for some time, I do not expect it to be 100% reliable at all times (especially at the early stages of development).

 In case of problems, or if you have questions, suggestions and/or feedback, you have several ways to contact me.